 2. Instant Messaging - Meta with Matrix and Ement

-Matrix is a protocol for secure, decentralized real time communication in the same fashion as Email.
+Matrix is a protocol for secure, decentralized real time communication in a similar fashion as Email.
 Three options exist:

 Options 1. and 2. can be bridged to third party services at your convenience while 3. has no bridging capabilities as of this writing.
-With unity being one of the five transcendental attributes I am living the dream with Facebook messenger, WhatsApp and SMS bridged onto a self-hosted Matrix server.
-A server that has Ement.el serving as the client.
-Some elbow grease needed but the whole process shouldn't take you more than 1 hour.
+The focus of this article is option 1. although 2. could be possible to use with Ement.el.
+I am living the dream with Facebook messenger, WhatsApp and SMS bridged onto a self-hosted Matrix server.
+A server that has Emacs as the client on my computer and element on mobile.
+The whole process shouldn't take you more than 1 hour.
 My own notes follow, hope that helps.

 2.1.
 Matrix-synapse server Installation